annaesvensson/yellow-help/1-en/api-for-developers.md

 `system/extensions/yellow-user.ini` = [file with user settings](how-to-change-the-system#user-settings)
 `system/extensions/yellow-website.log` = [log file of the website](how-to-change-the-system#log-file)

-## Tools

-### Small web editor

-You can edit your website in a web browser.
-The login page is available on your website as `http://website/edit/`.
-Log in with your user account.
-You can use the normal navigation, make some changes and see the result immediately.
-The small web editor allows you to edit content files and upload media files.
-It is a great way to update your website.
-Text formatting with Markdown is supported.
-HTML is also supported.
-[Learn more about the small web editor](https://github.com/annaesvensson/yellow-edit).

-### Small layout system

-You can customise the appearance of your website with HTML and CSS.
-Fortunately you don't have to learn a web framework, but can use normal HTML and CSS.
-For sophisticated layouts there's an API for developers.
-This allows you to access content files, create control structures and most of it will probably seem pretty familiar to you as a developer.
-We are using the same API everywhere, from layout files to extensions.
-It's worth taking a look at the layout system sooner or later.
-[Learn more about layouts](how-to-customise-a-layout) and [themes](how-to-customise-a-theme).

-### Built-in web server

-You can start a web server at the command line.
-The built-in web server is convenient for developers, designers and translators.
-This allows you to change your website on your computer and upload it to your web server later.
-Open a terminal window.
-Go to your installation folder, where the file `yellow.php` is.
-Type `php yellow.php serve`, you can optionally add a URL.
-Open a web browser and go to the URL shown.
-[Learn more about the built-in web server](https://github.com/annaesvensson/yellow-serve).

-### Static generator

-You can generate a static website at the command line.
-The static generator makes the entire website in advance, instead of waiting for a file to be requested.
-Open a terminal window.
-Go to your installation folder, where the file `yellow.php` is.
-Type `php yellow.php generate`, you can optionally add a folder and a location.
-This will generate a static website in the `public` folder.
-Upload the static website to your web server and generate a new one when needed.
-[Learn more about the static generator](https://github.com/annaesvensson/yellow-generate).

 ## Objects

 With the help of the API you have access to the files, settings and extensions.
 The API is divided into several objects and basically reflects the file system.
 There's `$this->yellow->content` to access content files, `$this->yellow->media` to access media files and `$this->yellow->system` to access system settings.